-Provisions are for amounts expected to be utilised in the short to medium term.
+Provisions are for amounts expected to be utilised in the short

 At 30 June 2009 the Group had recognised a provision for Investment and restructuring of \$57 million relating to costs for integration of Bankwest.

 General Insurance Claims

 This provision is to cover future claims on general insurance contracts that have been incurred but not reported.